 Just a cursory look at a show from its mid-’80s peak leaves one stunned at the craftsmanship and production values on offer, especially as they only had a few days to write, build and shoot each episode.

 There were some good musical spoofs too, composed by Philip Pope, fresh from UK comedy classic ‘Not The Nine O’Clock News’ and his parody band The Hee Bee Gee Bees, who even managed a few hits in the early ’80s.

 ‘Spitting Image’ also featured some memorable Phil Collins, ZZ Top and Madonna skits, and they even managed to rope Sting in to re-sing this.

-But ‘We’re Scared Of Bob’ is full of surprises and surely the best spoof (I love the reveal of Cyndi Lauper…).
+But ‘We’re Scared Of Bob’ is full of surprises and surely the best spoof.
 Its sheer potency is still a shock to the system.
-You also suspect that Sir Bob was watching, so unmissable was the programme in the mid-’80s.
+You also suspect that Sir Gandalf was watching, so unmissable was the programme in the mid-’80s.

 Why isn’t there anything like this around now?
-Money and talent.
-And also a show like ‘Spitting Image’ highlights the paucity of genuinely interesting musical (and public) figures these days.
-OK, off the soapbox now…
+Oh, lack of money and talent, probably.
+A show like ‘Spitting Image’ also highlights the paucity of genuinely interesting musical (and public) figures these days.